 As an "S" Corporation, we have distributed annually to our shareholders an amount sufficient to cover their tax liability due to the income that has flowed through the shareholders' tax returns.
 Additional amounts have been distributed to our shareholders at the discretion of the board of directors.
-For fiscal years 2009 and 2010, we paid distributions to our shareholders of \$24.1 million and \$25.6 million, respectively.
+For fiscal years 2009 and 2010, we paid distributions to our shareholders of \$24.1 million and \$25.9 million, respectively.
 For the six months ended July 31, 2010, we paid distributions to our shareholders of \$20.2 million.
-Since July 31, 2010, we have paid an additional \$5.9 million to our shareholders in connection with their quarterly estimated tax liability.
-In connection with our reorganization transaction, we estimate that we will distribute to our existing shareholders, in proportion to their ownership of our shares, notes in an aggregate principal amount equal to approximately \$100.0 million, or 100% of our undistributed taxable income from the date of our formation through the date of completion of the reorganization transaction, as a final distribution resulting from the termination of our "S" Corporation status.
+In connection with our reorganization transaction, we will distribute to our existing shareholders, in proportion to their ownership of our shares, notes in an aggregate principal amount equal to \$0.00% of our undistributed taxable income from the date of our formation through the date of completion of the reorganization transaction, as a final distribution resulting from the termination of our "S" Corporation status.
 Upon the completion of this offering, we will use all of the net proceeds from this offering to pay in full the principal amount of these undistributed earnings notes as described under "Use of Proceeds."
 Upon completion of the reorganization transaction, we will automatically convert to a "C" Corporation.